-The GBMWHA covers an area of 1.03 million hectares to the west and north of Sydney.
-It is inscribed on the UNESCO World Heritage List and is considered a matter of national environmental significance.
+The GBMWHA covers an area of 1.03 million hectares to the west and north of Sydney and is inscribed on the UNESCO World Heritage List and the National Heritage List.
+The GBMWHA is considered a matter of national environmental significance.
 Airport localities with potential for direct physical impacts upon the GBMWHA were excluded from further consideration during Phase 2 of the assessment process.
 Localities including Yengo National Park and Macpherson State Park, Newnes State Forest and Plateau, Great Western Highway and Bells Line of Road, Bilpin were all located partially within the GBMWHA and were removed from the site selection process together with localities within other protected areas.

 A new airport in the Sydney region will result in an increase in the number of aircraft flying above the GBMWHA.
 Given the size of the world heritage area and the structure of existing airspace arrangements, potential indirect impacts associated with aircraft overflights upon the world heritage property would be similar for the alternative sites assessed in the Joint Study.
 In particular, as the second-best option for a greenfield airport, Wilton is located close to the GBMWHA, being approximately 15 kilometres from Nattai National Park.
-It is therefore likely that it would have similar impacts as expected for Western Sydney Airport.
+It is, therefore, likely that it would have similar indirect impacts as expected for a Western Sydney Airport at Badgerys Creek.